Pregnancy Diary Week 39

 Rich in Vitamins E And C

-Not only are these on of the best vegetable sources for Vitamin A, these potatoes are also rich with Vitamins E and C. These vitamins are potent antioxidants that promote longevity and prevent disease.
+Not only are these one of the best vegetable sources for Vitamin A, but these potatoes are also rich with Vitamins E and C. These vitamins are potent antioxidants that promote longevity and prevent disease.

 All articles on the blog and website are intended as information only.
 Please do not consider any of the information provided here as a substitute for medical advice.
 At all times seek medical advice directly with your own doctor and medical team.